gokcehan/lf/doc.md

 ## dupfilefmt (string) (default `%f.~%n~`)

-Format string of file name when creating duplicate files.
+Format string of filename when creating duplicate files.
 With the default format, copying a file `abc.txt` to the same directory will result in a duplicate file called `abc.txt.~1~`.
-Special expansions are provided, `%f` as the file name, `%b` for the basename (file name without extension), `%e` as the extension (including the dot) and `%n` as the number of duplicates.
+Special expansions are provided, `%f` as the file name, `%b` for the base name (file name without extension), `%e` as the extension (including the dot) and `%n` as the number of duplicates.

 ## errorfmt (string) (default `\033[7;31;47m`)